sneakyoctopus12/Forum-Project/README.md

 * Registration page.
 (Functionality) 	✓
 * CSS styling for each web front end page.
 (Design) 	✓
 * Proper sanitizing of forms in the login/register pages.
 (Security) 	✓
 * Fast forward button for 'repeat password' field during registration.
-(Conveniance)  	✓
+(Convenience)  	✓
 * Flash archive that consists of a Flash loader and Flash uploader.
 (Entertainment & Customizable) 	✓
 * Password security page, for hashing passwords with a variety of available algorithms.
 (Feature)  	✓
 * Ability to delete your own user account.
-(Conveniance)  	✓
+(Convenience)  	✓
 * User notifications such as online/offline/busy/registered status.
-(Conveniance) 	✓
+(Convenience) 	✓
 * Geographical location data based on the IP of users and flag icons depicting each country.
 (Feature) 	✓
 * User sessions with protections such as hijack block.
-(Conveniance & Security)
+(Convenience & Security)
 * Profile editor.
-(Conveniance)
+(Convenience)
 * New encryption algorithm implementation.
 (Cryptography)
 * Two-factor authentication for user accounts.
 (Security)
 * E-mail confirmation upon registration.
 (User-friendliness)